turingschool/lesson_plans/electives/intro-to-clojure/02-writing-clojure-code.markdown

 #### Everything is a Function

 In ruby we often hear the refrain "everything is an object".
-Well, in Clojure and other Lisps, everything is a function.
+Well, in Clojure and other Lisps, everything is either data or a function (and as we will see, even this line sometimes blurs).
 Even fundamental operators such as `+` and `-` are defined as functions in Clojure, and we invoke them using the standard prefix call notation like any other
 function: